For showtimes, click here.

 An injury also kept Cyd Charisse from taking the role that eventually went to Ann Miller.
 Unfortunately, Miller was also injured at the time and performed in a back brace.
-She also made sure to wear ballet slippers, so not to be taller than Fred Astaire (a worry that is also used in The Band Wagon).
+She also made sure to wear ballet slippers, so she wasn't taller than Fred Astaire (a worry that became a plot point in The Band Wagon).

 Judy Garland inspired a song.
 While posing for photographs with Irving Berlin, she casually said that perhaps their cheeky pictures would inspire a song.
 And it did.
-Berlin gave Garland a small slip of paper that had the word “It only happens when I dance with you”, which became the film’s love song.
+Berlin gave Garland a small slip of paper that had the words “It only happens when I dance with you,” which became the film’s love song.